 ④ Drain the Plumbing Lines

 As you have to completely drain out the pipelines and plumbing lines, you now blow the pipes through a Shop-Vac and a hose.
-Repeat the process a couple of times for around 15 seconds and make sure there is not any water left behind.
+Repeat the process twice for around 15 seconds and make sure there is not any water left behind.

 ⑤ Check and Remove Remaining Water